PwC Logo

 PricewaterhouseCoopers Logo

 Designer Wolff Olins created the current logo in collaboration with PwC.
 He removed all the bulky elements, illegible lettering, and small icons, offering a modern alternative to visual identity.
 The developer removed the rectangle and placed the letters separately by converting them to lowercase and using serifs.
-He left the color of the text the same – black.
-Above the abbreviation is a multi-structured figure consisting of many geometric elements of different shapes.
-Although they are superimposed on each other, they are still clearly visible since they are made translucent and highlighted in color.
+He left the text color the same black.
+Above the abbreviation is a multi-structured figure composed of geometric elements of various shapes.
+Although superimposed, they are still clearly visible because they are rendered translucent and highlighted in color.
 It’s the epitome of the services the company handles, from accounting services to consulting.

 Font and Colors